sandialabs/TuckerMPI/src/kokkos/api_classes.md

   auto factorMatrix(int mode);
 };

-}// end namespace Tucker
+}//end namespace Tucker
 ```

-- IMPORTANT: this class has private constructors because a user is not allowed to instantiate this directly.
+- IMPORTANT: This class has private constructors because a user is not allowed to instantiate this directly.
-Only the function `auto ttensot = TuckerMpi::sthosvd(...)` is allowed to internally construct and return an instance of the TuckerTensor class above.
+Only the function `auto [tuckTensor, eigvals] = TuckerMpi::sthosvd(...)` is allowed to internally construct and return an instance of the TuckerTensor class above.
 And users can only *use* its public methods.
 The reason for this is that while the API for querying the core tensor and factor matrices are clear and solid, users should not know how the actual object is constructed.
 Originally, this class was fully private so users would only need to know that the return type of calling `sthosvd` is a object that exposes a certain API.
-However, we thought that making it fully private was a bit too much so making the consturctors private was kind of a compromise.
+However, we thought that making it fully private was a bit too much so making the constructors private was kind of a compromise.

 #### Example usage